Top insurer pulls cover for exports to Greece

 ($1=0.7977 euros)

-(Reporting by Jonathan Gould and Myles Neligan; additional reporting by Yeganeh Torbati; Editing by Tim Pearce)
+(Reporting by Jonathan Gould and Myles Neligan; Editing by Elaine Hardcastle and Mike Nesbit)